-Land Diving is a custom that takes part from the first Saturday in April until the last Saturday in June, usually13 times in 2022 and 2023.
+Land Diving is a custom that takes place from the first Saturday in April until the last Saturday in June, usually 13 times in 2023 and 2024.
 The New Zealander AJ Hackett got inspired in Pentecost for Bungee Jumping.
 All of us were nervous that morning that everything worked well, from the flight in the morning from Port Vila to the private transport to the heart of Pentecost Island in Vanuatu.

-There is very limited space only, and flights fill up quickly for this event each Saturday.
+There is limited space, and flights fill up quickly for this event each Saturday.
 Advanced booking is recommended.
 Only very few airlines offer this trip.
-Some cruises offer this spectacle, too, but just for their guests.
+Some cruises provide this spectacle, too, but just for their guests.

 We made our booking six months in advance.
 Regarding the weather, Pentecost experiences much precipitation until late April.
 May gets drier, and June is the best choice if you like to watch these breathtaking jumps.

-The best time to visit Vanuatu is the dry season, from May to October.
+From May to October, the dry season is the best time to visit Vanuatu.
 Occasional rain occurs.
-Day temps are pleasant, below 30°C and nights slightly below 20°C. Therefore, if you wish to watch the famous land diving custom, I highly recommend May and June, the beginning of the dry season.
+Day temps are pleasant, below 30°C, and nights are slightly below 20°C. Therefore, if you wish to watch the famous land diving custom, I highly recommend May and June, the beginning of the dry season.

 Usually, Land Diving is held for 30-40 people, but the audiences increase if it’s presented for cruise ship guests.
 There is much space for everybody to sit and stand around the diving tower.
 Due to the limited number of seats and flights available, you will always sit in the first row to attend this cultural spectacle from an ancient time.

 Best Months to Visit